Do you want your Instagram account to bring results such as skyrocketing engagement, new leads, and overall high brand performance? You betcha!

 You create branded content and find Instagram influencers to promote your account among thousands of daily active users.
-No wonder—when 90% of Instagram accounts follow at least one business, and 83% use this platform to discover new products, you can’t miss its marketing potential.
+No wonder 90% of Instagram accounts follow at least one business, and 83% use this platform to discover new products, you can’t miss its marketing potential.

 The problem is that the competition is crazy on Instagram now.
-Engagement becomes the core metric in 2020, and we need to go the extra mile to discover how to increase Instagram engagement and come up with Instagram content that will hook users.
+Engagement became the core metric in 2020, and we need to go the extra mile to discover how to increase Instagram engagement and come up with Instagram content that will hook users.

-A hook is the first sentence of your Instagram caption, intriguing users and inviting them to keep on reading.
+A hook is the first sentence of your Instagram caption, intriguing users and inviting them to keep reading.

 As you know, Instagram shortens captions after 3-4 lines on mobile devices.
 That is why a hook is your only instrument—besides the visual content, to be sure—to create engaging Instagram posts and get your users to click.

 And for that, you should know these fascinating statistics about mobile photography.

 Most marketers practice a traditional type of hook—a question.
 It’s the most popular method to increase Instagram engagement because of its inviting nature: Followers read a question and click “More” to find an answer.
 The trick here is to choose subjects that concern your followers’ needs or pain points.